hossmekawy/smart_attendance/README.md

 python app.py
 ```

 🚀 App will be available at: [https://localhost:5000](https://localhost:5000)
-or it will be available with your ipv4
+🌐 Or access it using your local IPv4 address.

 ---